Defenders-Guide/TheDefendersGuide/WindowsServices/The_Defenders_Guide_to_Windows_Services.md

-# The Defender's Guide to the Windows Registry
+# The Defender's Guide to Windows Services
-It's dangerous to defend the registry alone!
+It's dangerous to find malicious services alone!
 Take this!

 ![logo](img/logo.png)